Welcome to SMCC

 On this page:

-Welcome to Southern Maine Community College, where we welcome, prepare and inspire all to learn, succeed and lead.
+SMCC is committed to your success.
+We welcome, prepare, and inspire all to learn, succeed, and lead.

 President, Southern Maine Community College

 Joe Cassidy became president of Southern Maine Community College on August 1, 2018.

 Before coming to SMCC, President Cassidy served as president of Washington County Community College for five years and simultaneously served as interim president of Eastern Maine Community College for the 2015-16 academic year.

 A graduate of the University of Maine School of Law, he also earned a Master of Science in Education and a Bachelor of Arts in History from the University of Southern Maine.

 President Cassidy began his career at WCCC as a faculty member.
 He once served as president of the WCCC Faculty Association and as mayor of the City of Calais.